-There’s no denying Knoxville is Tennessee’s most underrated tourist destination.
-It’s extremely easy to get around, it’s mostly devoid of traffic beyond your standard rush hour, it’s affordable and—best of all—it’s family-friendly, pet-friendly and all about the outdoors.
+There’s no denying a weekend in Knoxville will give you a crash course into the new and progressive South, one rife in makers and full of entrepreneurial dreams realized.
+Knoxville is extremely easy to get around, it’s mostly devoid of traffic beyond standard rush hour, it’s affordable and—best of all—it’s family-friendly, pet-friendly and all about the outdoors.
 What’s not to love?

-From our home, it’s under three hours to downtown Knoxville, so we typically leave after breakfast and arrive at lunchtime.
+From our home, it’s under three hours to downtown Knoxville, so we typically leave after an early breakfast and arrive at lunchtime.
 And there’s always one place I insist on making my first stop: Sunspot.
-Nowadays, Sunspot occupies much fancier digs across the street from the original location, but it boasts the same healthy fare I came to know and love (and has plenty of options for vegetarians, too).
-It also has a hearty beer selection of both local and regional brews.
+Sunspot occupies much fancier digs across the street from the original location I frequented in college, but it boasts the same healthy fare I came to know and love.
+There are plenty of options for vegetarians and also a hearty beer selection of both local and regional brews.

 The day was sunny and hot so after lunch, we went to the shadiest area I know and drove out to Ijams Nature Center, which has gotten a complete makeover in the decade and change since I lived in Knoxville.
 Though it’s been around a century, Ijams was not quite the hopping spot in the early 2000s that it is now, thanks in part to the transformation of a pair of quarries and the addition of more family-friendly draws like the treetop adventures at Navitat.